 1 tablespoon sugar to ¾ teaspoon cinnamon

 - Cinnamon Sugar Donuts.
-I use cinnamon sugar on my spiced sugar crullers, tiny donuts, and classic cinnamon sugar donuts.
+I use cinnamon sugar on a spiced sugar cruller, tiny donuts, and classic cinnamon sugar donuts.
 It is simply that wonderful, which is why it is a classic.

 - Cinnamon Sugar Toast.
-Top with cinnamon sugar after toasting your preferred bread and adding some high-quality salted butter.
+After toasting your preferred bread and adding some high-quality salted butter, top with cinnamon sugar.
 A quick and delectable breakfast.

 - Sweet Pretzels.
-For a delectable sweet alternative, brush cooked pretzels with butter and then roll them in cinnamon sugar.
+Brush cooked pretzels with butter and roll them in cinnamon sugar for a delectable sweet alternative.

 - Include a few more spices.
 Add a small pinch of kosher salt to the mixture for a savory taste.
-Alternatively, try experimenting with different spices to provide some variety; cardamom, nutmeg, or allspice would be excellent choices.
-You can experiment with a plethora of various spices to create unique flavor combinations!
+Alternatively, try experimenting with different spices to provide variety; cardamom, nutmeg, or allspice would be excellent choices.
+You can experiment with various spices to create unique flavor combinations!

 How to store Cinnamon and Sugar

-One of those basic homemade spice blends that every home must have in stock is this one.
+This one is one of those basic homemade spice blends that every home must have in stock.
 It's also quite easy to make.
 After combining the sugar and cinnamon, pour the mixture into a glass jar or shaker bottle for convenient daily usage.

 Remember that spices do have a shelf life and eventually lose their effectiveness.
-It won't necessarily go bad, but for greatest flavor, use it as soon as possible.
+It won't necessarily go bad, but use it as soon as possible for the greatest flavor.

 Frequently Asked Questions